Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Hot Air Balloons.md

 - **Electricity needed**
 - Bottle with balloon attached to the top (thinner balloons that expand more easily work better, check that there are no holes in the balloon near the neck of bottle).
 - Toaster with cardboard shield to fit around it.
 - The "balloons": Bin liners (preferably white) - Tesco drawstring swing bin liners fly really level.
 Otherwise, bits of gaffer tape should be attached to the open end to weight the balloons a little (a roll may be found in the box, else look in the gaffer box).
+Prepare a few before starting (if not already in box).

 <br/>